Mastering the art of the Kegel is of the utmost importance for training effectively and safely with Perifit.

 - Deeply relax on the following inhalation

-- On the next exhalation, close from the back again and try to bring the sensation forward, like you are stopping the flow of urine
+- On the next exhalation, close from the back again and try to bring the sensation forward, like you're stopping the flow of urine

 - Deeply relax on the following inhalation

-What you have done with steps 4 and 5 is a perfect Kegel.
+What you've done with steps 4 and 5 is a perfect Kegel.
 Congrats!